Patient Portal Development Company | HIPAA-Aware

 The failure mode is always the same: the portal was designed by the IT team around the data the EMR exposes, not by a product team around the journey the patient needs to complete.
 Login requires a 12-character password reset link.
 Appointment booking has 6 screens before confirmation.
 Test results are listed with clinical codes and no explanation.
 Patients call the front desk anyway.

-The fix is designing the patient experience first, then figuring out how to back it with EMR data -- not starting from the EMR data and building an interface around it.
+The fix is designing the patient experience first, then figuring out how to back it with EMR data, not starting from the EMR data and building an interface around it.
 We built a telehealth platform deployed across 150+ hospitals that increased patient engagement by 30% and reduced in-person visits by 60% for non-urgent consultations (14 weeks to launch).
 A remote patient monitoring platform we built on-boarded 150+ patients and expanded to 80+ clinics within 3 months, delivering 20% faster clinical decision-making.

 What we build